The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 They blend these together to create unique flavors.

-You might see a percentage such as 55% arabica, 45% robusta, which is definitely going to taste far different from 100% arabica that’s simply sourced from two different locations.
+You might see a percentage such as 55% arabica, and 45% robusta, which is going to taste far different from 100% Arabica that’s simply sourced from two different locations.

-Blending has so many combinations that just about any company can make their own original blend.
+Blending has so many combinations that just about any company can make its own original blend.

 This is why there are thousands of coffee brands out there; they can all somehow bring something unique to the table, even if it’s only differentiated from a competitor by a single flavor note.